Killala: Railway

 The line from Ballina to Killala opened on 2 January 1893.
-Two years and £29,000 it took to complete the line, carrying both passengers and freight the line had a total of five gatehouses, one tunnel and four bridges.
-At Killala station there was a turntable, two sidings, a signal cabin and a stationmaster's house-that is now privately owned.
+It took two years and £29,000 to complete the line, carrying both passengers and freight, the line had a total of five gatehouses, one tunnel and four bridges.
+At Killala station there was a turntable, two sidings, a signal cabin and a stationmaster's house that is now privately owned.
 The line proved to be unprofitable and was discontinued for passengers on 1 October 1931 and finally for goods on 1 July 1934.

 Industry

 Asahi manufactured acrylic fibre from acrylonitrile which was transported to Ballina railway station by rail from Dublin Port.
 The former Midland Great Western Railway line to Killala had been dismantled and built over prior to the factory's establishment south of the village in the 1970s so the remainder of the journey was completed by road.
 This facility closed in 1997.
 A proposal to handle asbestos waste at the Asahi site was withdrawn in 2005 due to strong local opposition.

-A 50 MW combined heat and power plant using biomass fuel is planned for the former Asahi site, and a 20 MW wind farm has a 10 MW battery.
+As of 2011, a 50 MW combined heat and power plant using biomass fuel was planned for the former Asahi site.
+A nearby 20 MW wind farm has a 10 MW battery.

-A transatlantic communications cable is expected to come ashore at Killala in 2013 en route to Northern Ireland as part of Project Kelvin.
+A transatlantic communications cable was expected to come ashore at Killala in 2013 en route to Northern Ireland as part of "Project Kelvin".

-Places of Interest
+Places of interest

-The Round Tower – The last remaining medieval structure of a monastic establishment, thought to have been built in the 12th century.
+Killala's round tower is the last remaining medieval structure of a monastic establishment, thought to have been built in the 12th century.
 The monastery is traditionally said to have been founded here by Saint Patrick, who appointed St. Muiredach as the first bishop of Killala.
 The tower stands 52 metres (170 feet) high, and it is composed of limestone.

-Cathedral Church of St. Patrick - Constructed in the 1670s, it is one of two Cathedral Churches belonging to the Church of Ireland's Diocese of Tuam, Limerick and Killaloe.
+The Cathedral Church of St. Patrick, built in the 1670s, is one of two cathedral churches belonging to the Church of Ireland's Diocese of Tuam, Limerick and Killaloe.

 Culture

-Killala was used as the major location for the 1981 multi-million-pound television series The Year of the French (based on the novel by Thomas Flanagan).
+Killala was used as a location for the 1981 television series The Year of the French which was based on the novel by Thomas Flanagan.

-In 1989 sculptor Carmel Gallagher unveiled a bust of General Humbert in the area to mark the then upcoming bicentennial of the 1798 Rebellion.
-In 1998 Killala celebrated the bicentenary of this event by twinning with the commune of Chauvé in France and Killala has established itself as a popular location for historians.
+In 1989, sculptor Carmel Gallagher unveiled a bust of General Humbert in the area to mark the then upcoming bicentennial of the 1798 Rebellion.
+In 1998, Killala celebrated the bicentenary of this event by twinning with the commune of Chauvé in France.